citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Required:

-- `domain` (String) The AD domain name for the pool.
+- `domain` (String) The AD domain where machine accounts will be created.
 Specify this in FQDN format; for example, MyDomain.com.
 - `service_account` (String) Service account for the domain.
 Only the username is required; do not include the domain name.
 - `service_account_password` (String, Sensitive) Service account password for the domain.

 Optional:

 - `domain_ou` (String) The organization unit that computer accounts will be created into.
+- `service_account_domain` (String) The domain name of the service account.
+Specify this in FQDN format; for example, MyServiceDomain.com.

+~> **Please Note** Use this property if domain of the service account which is used to create the machine accounts resides in a domain different from what's specified in property `domain` where the machine accounts are created.

 <a id="nestedatt--provisioning_scheme--metadata"></a>